based2/KB/network/ip_filter.md

 block from any to 94.156.67.51
 # https://tracker.viriback.com/index.php?q=HookBot
 block from any to 94.156.67.40
+# https://red.flag.domains/posts/2024-04-05/ apps-clients-pass-secu-sg-assurances[.fr] (registrar: Hosting Concepts B.V. d/b/a Openprovider
+block from any to 94.156.67.62
 # https://threatfox.abuse.ch/browse/malware/win.cobalt_strike/
 block from any to 94.156.67.106
 # https://tracker.viriback.com/index.php?q=HookBot